Cornellio/resto/README.md

 # resto

-Sample web app for restaurant menus
+This is an excercise in creating a simple full stack web app for displaying restaurant menus.
+In France they're called restos.

+Voulez vous manger dine avec moi ce soir?